durangoretro/web/docs/tools/development.md

 * [Perdita (Emulator)](perdita.md): Durango Emulator (Perdita); allows to run ROMs and dump information using this emulator.
 * [Durango Lib](durangolib.md): Durango Computer Lib; _C-based_ Library to create new Software for Durango.
 * [Docker](docker.md): Docker image with all the Durango tools.
-* [Durango Code](durangocode.md): Visual Studio Code Extension for use with Durango.